(863) 276-5697

 Oil, clay, and lovebugs

 Oil soaks into the pores of concrete and needs a degreaser plus a surface cleaner to lift evenly.
 Central Florida's lovebug swarms every May and September leave an acidic splatter on driveways and lower walls that etches if it sits.
 And red-clay tracking from yard work grinds into the surface.
+None of these are the same problem as a driveway that has simply turned green, which is living algae and comes out a different way.

 The even, no-stripe finish